-Businesses undertaking one of the activities listed in Schedule 9 of POCA and 'relevant persons' under the Regulations are in the regulated sector.
+Businesses undertaking one of the activities listed in Schedule 9 of the POCA and "relevant persons" under the Regulations are in the regulated sector.
 These include:

 - credit institutions;

 - financial institutions;

 - auditors, insolvency practitioners, external accountants and tax advisers;

 - independent legal professionals;

 - trust or company service providers;

 - estate agents and letting agents;

 - high-value dealers;

 - casinos;

-- art market participants;
+- art market participants (from September 2022; this does not include those who sell their own work);

 - crypto-asset exchange providers; and

 - custodian wallet providers.

-The Regulations apply to the conduct of relevant persons and impose obligations in relation to risk assessments, implementing appropriate policies and procedures and knowing their customer, amongst other things.
+The Regulations apply to the conduct of relevant persons and impose obligations in relation to risk assessments, implementing appropriate policies and procedures and knowing their customers, amongst other things.
 Regulated firms will also have to address guidance given by their regulators.

-The Senior Management Arrangements, Systems and Controls section of the FCA Handbook imposes additional obligations on financial institutions to ensure directors and senior managers have practical responsibility for organising and controlling the firm's affairs in accordance with FCA principles.
+The SYSC section of the FCA Handbook imposes additional obligations on financial institutions to ensure that directors and senior managers have practical responsibility for organising and controlling the firm's affairs in accordance with FCA principles.